Pepsi: Growth in popularity

-During the Great Depression, Pepsi gained popularity following the introduction in 1934 of a 12-ounce bottle.
-Prior to that, Pepsi and Coca-Cola sold their drinks in 6.5-ounce servings for about $0.05 a bottle.
+During the Great Depression, Pepsi gained popularity following the introduction in 1934 of a 12-ounce (355 mL) bottle.
+Prior to that, Pepsi and Coca-Cola sold their drinks in 6.5-ounce (192 mL) servings for about $0.05 a bottle.
 With a radio advertising campaign featuring the popular jingle "Nickel, Nickel" – first recorded by the Tune Twisters in 1940 – Pepsi encouraged price-conscious consumers to double the volume their nickels could purchase.
 The jingle is arranged in a way that loops, creating a never-ending tune:"Pepsi-Cola hits the spot / Twelve full ounces, that's a lot / Twice as much for a nickel, too / Pepsi-Cola is the drink for you."Coming at a time of economic crisis, the campaign succeeded in boosting Pepsi's status.
 From 1936 to 1938, Pepsi-Cola's profits doubled.

-Pepsi's success under Guth came while the Loft Candy business was faltering.
+Pepsi's success under Charles Guth came while the Loft Candy business was faltering.
 Since he had initially used Loft's finances and facilities to establish the new Pepsi success, the near-bankrupt Loft Company sued Guth for possession of the Pepsi-Cola company.
 A long legal battle, Guth v.
 Loft, then ensued, with the case reaching the Delaware Supreme Court and ultimately ending in a loss for Guth.